BarthPaleologue/Blog/content/posts/hiding-secrets-in-open-source-games/index.md

 Those moments are memorable because they feel like a direct interaction between our curiosity as players and the developer's intent.

+Even more powerful are secrets that are only hinted at.
+Players must go out of their way to interpret clues to access the secret or easter egg.
+This can lead to beautiful moments of cooperation between players of the same game, all working toward a shared goal.

-One video that stuck with me on the topic of easter eggs and secret content is the popular coverage of Shadow of the Colossus' last secret by Jacob Geller:
+One video that stuck with me on this topic is the popular coverage of Shadow of the Colossus' last secret by Jacob Geller:

 {{< youtube jQNeYbBiCKw >}}